datastax/langflow-client-ts/README.md

 # JavaScript client for the Langflow API

-This package provides an easy way to use the [Langflow API](https://docs.datastax.com/en/langflow/api.html) from within server-side JavaScript applications.
+This package provides an easy way to use the [Langflow API](https://docs.datastax.com/en/langflow/api.html) to run flows from within server-side JavaScript applications.

 - [Installation](#installation)
   - [With npm](#with-npm)